burrt/burrt.github.io/index.md

 I needed to learn many new, challenging and interesting topics before I could begin my task.
 This included learning about how the Linux Kernel integrates with hardware, cross-compiler toolchains and instruction set simulators.

-In the end, I managed to successfully boot the Linux Kernel on the MIPS R3000; and it was an incredible journey.
+In the end, I managed to successfully boot the Linux Kernel on the MIPS R3000 and it was an incredible journey!

 ### Personal Website

 Although this may seem trivial for Software Engineers, I initially created a basic static webpage in 2017.

-Now, in 2019, I've reworked it to take advantage of Jekyll!
+Now, in May 2019, I've reworked it to take advantage of Jekyll!
 Some of the motivations for the change were scaling concerns, Markdown support and maintainability.

 ## Work Experience